converspace/converspace/next.md

-* Reject empty posts
-* Pagination/infinite scroll (currently only show 10 posts)
-* Fix cross symbol on alert boxes
+* Atom/RSS feed
-* Delete post (doing this directly in the db for now)
+* Mark post as deleted (doing this directly in the db for now)
-* Private posts stream
+* Private stream
 * fullscreen mode for writing posts
+* pagination rel markup